burgercrisis/DrivenByMoss-SCALES/devplans/push1-controller-improvements.md

   - `SHIFT + Session` as the hardware shortcut for cycling `SESSION_VIEW_OPTIONS` (Clips/Flipped/Scenes).
   - Clear state indication for Clips vs Scenes mode on Push 1 (text + LED where possible).
   - Exposed cursor behaviour options on-device, tied into existing `cursorKeys*` configuration.

+  - **Status (Dec 2025)**
+    - `SHIFT + Session` cycling of `SESSION_VIEW_OPTIONS` with a short banner on the Push 1 display is implemented in `SelectSessionViewCommand`.
+    - The Session button LED now encodes Clips vs Scenes on Push controllers (off when no session view is active, dim for Clips/Flipped, bright for Scenes) via `PushControllerSetup`.
+    - Track/scene cursor behaviour options are exposed on-device on the Pro page of `ConfigurationMode`, driving the existing `cursorKeysTrackOption` / `cursorKeysSceneOption` settings.

 ### Phase 3 – Pad behaviour UX & ribbon improvements